technomancy/lein-retest/README.md

     (require 'leiningen.hooks.retest)

-Then you should be set to use it in all your projects.
+Then you should be set to use it in all your projects, though each project will still need to have Robert Hooke as a :dependency for it to work.

 ## License